mfaseehdher/Simulink-CI-exp/Adder/Circular_Adder/readme.md

 Student: Muhammad Fasih
 Topic: Continuous Integration and Continuous Deployment for FMI-based Co-Simulation
-Purpose: Working notes for thesis writing, supervisor updates, and final reference checking.
+Purpose: Working notes for thesis writing, and final reference checking.

 ## Writing Note

-These notes are written in simple academic language.
-The aim is not to copy the papers.
 The aim is to capture what each paper does, why it matters, and how it connects to this thesis.
-Some papers are core references in the final thesis.
-Others are background papers that helped shape the work but may not need to be cited in the final eight-page version.
+Some papers are core references in the final thesis

 ## Literature Matrix